h4writer/droneshowcreator/docs/discription_edit_actions.rst

   5.2.2.7 Sparkle

-  *Function in which the LEDs turn on and off very quickly and are randomly distributed among all drones in the complete layout.*
+  *Function in which the LEDs turn on and off very quickly and are randomly distributed among all drones in the complete design.*

   .. image:: images/sparkle.jpg